top of page

 WHY WE EXIST

-Our leadership ensures robust action is taken against exploitative employers, while also developing an information and education action plan.
+We investigate and provide evidence to support robust action is taken against exploitative employers, while also developing an information and education action plan.
 This is to guarantee that migrant workers understand their rights and how to report exploitation.

 istockphoto-184647126-612x612.jpg